Why Use the ETS® Personal Potential Index

 The ETS® Personal Potential Index (ETS® PPI) offers key benefits for evaluators, students and graduate programs.

 - help their students demonstrate they have what it takes to succeed in graduate, business or professional school

 - consistently evaluate applicants' attributes that graduate and professional schools say are critical, and that may not be reflected in the students' application materials

 - share their feedback quickly and easily with multiple institutions

-- an opportunity to provide evidence of their capabilities beyond test scores and academic performance
+- show graduate, business and professional schools evidence of their capabilities beyond test scores and academic performance

-- to create more diverse and successful graduate programs
+- create more diverse and successful graduate programs

 Read what graduate schools are saying about ETS PPI:

 "Graduate schools recognize that very talented students do not always post the highest test scores when they complete the baccalaureate degrees.
 The graduate community needs to continue to reduce barriers to graduate education to allow more underrepresented scholars to join the ranks of the professoriate.
 To the extent that the ETS PPI evaluation will broaden opportunities for students, it is something that I strongly support." — Michael L. Jeffries, Associate Dean of Students and Director, McNair Scholars and Minority Student Affairs, University of Illinois at Urbana-Champaign